Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 - Elevated cholesterol and liver damage

-The EPA has lowered the advisory level for PFOA and PFOS to near-zero (4 ppt), recognizing no safe exposure level.
-Berkey Phoenix filters achieve removal levels below even this stringent standard.
+The EPA has lowered the enforceable MCL for PFOA and PFOS to 4 ppt, recognizing the lack of a safe exposure threshold.
+Berkey Phoenix filters achieve removal levels at or below this standard, sustained through 1,500 liters of continuous testing.

 Radiological Contamination